Viking Vent Hood Has No Power

 A Viking Professional Series range hood with no power — no lights, no fan response, no control panel illumination — has lost its power supply.
 Unlike appliances with internal electronic faults, a completely dead hood is almost always caused by an external power supply issue: a wall switch, circuit breaker, or hardwired connection.
 Viking hoods are hardwired (not plug-in), so a tripped breaker or failed wall switch is the first item to diagnose.

-Common Causes of the Viking No Power Error Code
+What Causes the No Power Error?

 -